larryhernandez/MRI_research/README.md

 ![](https://github.com/larryhernandez/MRI_research/blob/master/Brain_FSPGR_Axial_150.jpg)  |  ![](https://github.com/larryhernandez/MRI_research/blob/master/Brain_FSPGR_Sagittal_158.jpg)

 Note: While you see two distinct views of the brain, only one scan was utilized to collect the imaging data.
 That is the beauty of a 3D MRI scan like this one which acquires isotropic voxels.
-The volunteer was scanned only once using an Axial plane, and a set of 400 images with an axial view were generated (only one axial image is displayed here).
-After the axial images are generated, they were opened using standard imaging software.
-In this case, I utilized ImageJ.
+The volunteer was scanned only once using an Axial scan plane.
+From this axially acquired data a stack of 400 images with an axial view were generated (only one axial image is displayed here).
+After the axial images were generated, they were opened using standard image visualization software.
+In this case, the image visualization software that I utilized was ImageJ.
 These images were then reformatted with this imaging visualization software to generate 400 images with a view from the Sagittal plane.
 Pretty cool, huh?!

 ## Knee Scan with 3D icones